reidiens/collatz/README.md

 ### Installing

-You could run this on any operating system, but I wrote it with Linux in mind, so Windows and Mac users might have to get creative when building the source (tho it really isnt much lol)
+You could run this on any operating system, but I wrote it with Linux in mind, so Windows and Mac users might have to get creative when building the source (tho it really shouldn't be hard this is a small program)

 #### Download